What is Wealth Accounting?

 In February 2012, the UN Statistical Commission (UNSC) approved the System of Environmental and Economic Accounts (SEEA) as an international statistical standard, like the SNA.
 The SEEA provides methodology for compiling accounts for material natural resources like minerals, water, energy and timber, as well as the emission of pollutants like greenhouse gases.
 It covers asset accounts and flow accounts, both monetary and physical.
 Methodology for ecosystem accounting, or for regulating services of ecosystems, is still being developed.
 The adoption of the SEEA is a fundamental leap forward: by providing crucial information to manage natural resources, NCA can be a powerful tool for policy makers grappling with trade-offs in a growing economy.

-The latest wealth accounting data show that more efficient, long-term management of natural resources is key to sustainable development while countries build their infrastructure and human capital.
 The WAVES Partnership is working with ministries of planning, development and finance across the world to integrate natural resources into development planning through NCA.

 Figure 2.
 Natural capital: Share versus per capita value